-Equity compensation is a popular strategy used by startups to attract and retain top talent, and it can sometimes result in significant financial rewards for founders and employees alike.
-However, realizing the value of equity can be rare, particularly when the company has no immediate plans to go public.
-Tender offers are one such strategy that provide a solution for employees to unlock the value of their equity without waiting for an Initial Public Offering (IPO) or acquisition.
-In this guide, we’ll explore the ins and outs of tender offers, discuss their associated tax implications, and give you the information you need to plan ahead for any tender offers in your future.
+Employee stock options and restricted stock units (RSUs) are popular forms of equity compensation used by startups to attract and retain top talent, and it can sometimes result in significant financial rewards for founders and employees alike.
+However, realizing the value of employee stock compensation can be rare, particularly when the company has no immediate plans to go public.
+A tender offer is a strategy that can provide a solution for employees to unlock the value of their equity without waiting for an Initial Public Offering (IPO) or acquisition.

 Table of Contents: